 Some people confuse Thanksgiving stuffing with dressing because the recipes are both one in the same however, one’s cooked inside the turkey cavity, while the other is baked in a casserole dish.
 I don’t know many who still prefer to stuff their turkey’s, but I’m sure there are a few of you out there.
 I prefer the texture of dressing over stuffing because the top gets super crunchy, while the middle is still soft and flavorful.

-Dressing is sometimes the highlight of the Thanksgiving meal, for many of us anyway.
-The dried cubes of bread soak up the sauteed vegetables, herbs and stock and make for a delightful meal all in itself.
-For many years I have been making a dressing with cornbread and sausage, but this year I thought it would be nice to try a little something different and give one to the vegetarians.
+Dressing is the highlight of any Thanksgiving meal, for many of us anyway.
+The dried cubes of bread soak up the sautéed vegetables, herbs and stock and make for a delightful meal all in itself.
+For several years I have been making a dressing with cornbread and sausage, but this year I thought it would be nice to try a little something different and make it strictly vegetarian.

 Mushrooms act like meat in this Thanksgiving side dish because they are hearty enough to hold their own in this dressing.
-The sauteed mushrooms, onions, celery and garlic lend their hand to the most robust flavors and become the star of the show.
-After baking, the bread cubes on top become crisp, while the meatless center stays spoonably tender.
-The fresh herbs add a nice fragrance to the dish and let’s face it, sage is a Thanksgiving necessity.
+The sautéed mushrooms, onions, celery and garlic lend their hand to the most robust flavors and become the star of the show.
+After baking, the bread cubes on top become crisp, while the meatless center stays creamy and delicate.
+The fresh herbs, like sage, really are fragrant and make the dish pop with freshness.

 1 loaf French bread, cubed and dried